dddrrreee/cs140e-23win/labs/5-interrupts/README.md

       to write, especially as compared to on a modern OS.

    3. You'll then implement system calls --- these work using exceptions which possibly confusingly use the same interrupt methods.

-   4. Finally, you'll replace the crude method of dispatching handling interrupts with a faster, more flexible approach.

 Interrupts confuse people.
 Often they get implemented in a complicated way, or get discussed so abstractly it's hard to understand them.